lf-edge/eve/README.md

 cd eve
 ```

-Build both the build-tools as well as the fallback image in the source directory:
+Build both the build-tools as well as the live image in the source directory:

 ```
 make build-tools
-make fallback
+make live
 ```
 This will download the relevant dockers from docker hub and create a bootable
-image 'dist/<ARCH>/fallback.img'.
+image 'dist/<ARCH>/live.img'.

 Please note that not all containers will be fetched from the docker
 hub. mkimage-raw-efi in particular will be built.